Newfoundland Road Trips: Guide to the Baccalieu Trail

 Gourmet dining in rural Newfoundland – the Doctor’s House serves some of the finest meals on the island.
 Tucked away in Green’s Harbour you feel like you’re in the middle of nowhere.
 Their five-course prix fixe dinner menu is a bit of a splurge but entirely worth it.

-Brigus is known for it’s wild blueberries and Country Corner knows how to use them.
+Brigus is known for it’s wild blueberries and The Quay (formerly Country Corner) knows how to use them.
 Their blueberry crisp is decadence incarnate.
 Crunchy, gooey crisp, topped with blueberry ice cream, and finished off with blueberry sauce.
 The place gets busy but it’s worth the wait.
 Pair it with a bowl of moose stew for a complete meal.

 Louisiana cajun and Newfoundland seafood mix it up at this unassuming restaurant and community space on the northern tip of the Avalon Peninsula.
 The two owners met while teaching in Korea and married their two food cultures back home on the island.
 The menu is small and changes regularly but you can find things like cajun fish stew made with Newfoundland cod, coconut lentil soup, or even sushi.